-Cash and cash equivalents increased to \$3.89 billion as of March 31, 2014, compared with \$3.83 billion as of December 31, 2013, as net proceeds from the sale and maturity of investments of \$627.3 million and cash flow from operations of \$272.3 million were partially offset by dividends paid of \$524.1 million, net purchases of property and equipment of \$202.0 million, and share repurchases of \$55.0 million.
-In addition to our cash and cash equivalents, we held total investments of \$8.53 billion and \$9.19 billion as of March 31, 2014 and December 31, 2013, respectively.
+Cash and cash equivalents decreased to \$3.17 billion as of September 30, 2014, compared with \$3.83 billion as of December 31, 2013, as cash flow from operations of \$3.02 billion was more than offset by dividends paid of \$1.58 billion, net purchases of property and equipment of \$753.8 million, cash paid for acquisitions (net of cash acquired) of \$551.4 million, and share repurchases of \$500.0 million.
+In addition to our cash and cash equivalents, we held total investments of \$9.05 billion and \$9.19 billion as of September 30, 2014 and December 31, 2013, respectively.
 See Note 6 for additional details.

-Total debt increased to \$5.26 billion as of March 31, 2014, compared with \$5.21 billion as of December 31, 2013 due to the increase in fair value of our hedged debt.
+Total debt increased to \$5.61 billion as of September 30, 2014, compared with \$5.21 billion as of December 31, 2013 primarily due to an increase of \$300.0 million in commercial paper outstanding and, to a lesser extent, due to the increase in fair value of our hedged debt.
 During the first quarter of 2014, we issued \$600.0 million of 1.95% and \$400.0 million of 4.65% fixed-rate notes with interest to be paid semi-annually and maturity dates of March 2019 and June 2044, respectively.
 Proceeds from the new debt were used to repay \$1.00 billion of debt that matured in March 2014.
 See Note 6 for additional details.
 We believe that amounts accessible through existing commercial paper markets should be adequate to fund short-term borrowings.
-We currently have \$1.36 billion of unused committed bank credit facilities, \$1.20 billion of which backs our commercial paper program.
+In August 2014, we refinanced our bank credit facilities and entered into a \$1.20 billion credit facility with a five-year term and a \$2.00 billion credit facility with a 364-day term, resulting in \$3.20 billion of unused committed bank credit facilities, all of which backs our commercial paper program.

-During the first quarter of 2014, we purchased \$55.0 million of shares under our previously announced \$5.00 billion share repurchase program.
+During the nine months ended September 30, 2014, we purchased \$500.0 million of shares associated with our previously announced \$5.00 billion share repurchase program.

-On April 22, 2014, we announced an agreement to acquire Novartis Animal Health for approximately \$5.4 billion in an all-cash transaction.
+In April 2014, we announced an agreement to acquire NAH for approximately \$5.4 billion in an all-cash transaction.
 See "Executive Overview-Legal, Regulatory, and Other Matters" for additional details.
-We anticipate funding this acquisition with approximately \$3.4 billion of cash-on-hand (primarily outside the U.S.) and \$2.0 billion in debt to be issued.
+We anticipate funding this acquisition with approximately \$3.4 billion of cash and investments (primarily outside the U.S.) and approximately \$2.0 billion in debt to be issued.
 The acquisition is not expected to change our dividend policy or current share repurchase program.